linuxing3/zellix/README.md

 - **Crickets** Get writing some awesome stuff.

 # Contributing
-At this time, the [example](example) directory is not accepting pull requests, as it is my personal usage of this system.
-But the core itself is welcome to changes to support more custom systems, as well as eventually gaining some form of library to better support easier creation of plugins!

 # WARNING
 At this time, this is a very rough implementation that hasn't been fully tested.
 If you choose to use this, please report **any** bugs you find during usage, and I will fix them ASAP.